Tenmile Creek (Lewis and Clark County, Montana): Superfund site

 Hard rock mining was common in the upper watershed from about 1870 into the 1990s.
 The upper 13 mi of the stream is located within the Upper Tenmile Creek National Priorities List, a federal Superfund site about 53 sqmi in size.
-Arsenic, cadmium, copper, lead, nitrate, phosphorus, and zinc are released into the stream when water flows over or through mines or main tailings and reaches Tenmile Creek.
+Arsenic, cadmium, copper, lead, nitrate, phosphorus, and zinc are released into the stream when water flows over or through mines or mine tailings and reaches Tenmile Creek.
 At times, water in the creek contains levels of arsenic, cadmium, and lead which exceed State of Montana limits for safe human consumption, and water treatment is needed to render the water safe to drink and use.
 As of 2012, there were 150 abandoned or inactive mines in the upper watershed.
-Reclamation activity began in 1996, and was expected to be complete in 2012.
+Reclamation activity began in 1996 and was expected to be complete in 2012.

 Between 2002 and 2010, the United States Environmental Protection Agency and the state of Montana spent almost $87.5 million ($ in dollars) in designing and constructing remediation plants and contaminated soil repositories, remediation projects, reclamation, and removal of contaminated soil.